 Scenarios 1 and 4 are examples of blended learning, and 2 and 3 reflect hybrid approaches.

-With a shared understanding of the fundamental differences, let’s look at the benefits and limitations of each, and I’ll give you the bad news first.
+With a shared understanding of the fundamental differences of hybrid learning vs blended learning, let’s look at the benefits and limitations of each, and I’ll give you the bad news first.

 In a context where learning is the goal, hybrid is hard to pull off.
 The main exception is in the case of pure lecture, which works much the same whether you’re in the same room with the lecturer or viewing a talking head on your computer screen—but we know that a 100-percent-lecture approach is not very effective for true learning.